Bayesian Data Synthesis and Disclosure Risk Quantification: An Application to the Consumer Expenditure Surveys: Disclosure risks measure

 When performing matching with external files, there are different assumptions about the intruder's knowledge of the un-synthesized variables.
-We consider three cases of assumption of intruder's knowledge, encoded in column Known in Table \ref{tab:IdRisks_DPMPMandDPareal}: i) only gender; ii) gender and age; iii) gender, age, and income.
-We collapse across patterns in case iii) to achieve case ii) and case i).
-We would expect identification risks to be generally lower as we collapse across patterns since $c_{i}$ would be expected to increase.
+We consider two cases of assumption of intruder's knowledge, encoded in column Known in Table \ref{tab:IdRisks_DPMPMandDPareal}: i) only gender and county label; ii) gender, age, and county label.
+We collapse across combinations of un-synthesized variables in case ii) to achieve case i).
+We would expect identification risks to be generally lower as we collapse across combinations since $c_{i}$ would be expected to increase.
 Such is not always the case, however, as we observe for the DP-areal results, presented below.

-For each of the three cases, we report summaries of expected risk, true match rate, and false match rate of identification disclosure risks.
+For each of the two cases, we report summaries of expected risk, true match rate, and false match rate of identification disclosure risks.
 The column DPMPM reports average summaries of $m = 20$ synthetic datasets, $\mathbf{Z}_{DPMPM}$ generated by the DPMPM synthesizer.
 The column DP-areal reports average summaries of $m = 20$ synthetic datasets, $\mathbf{Z}_{DP-areal}$ generated by the DP-areal synthesizer.
 The column Max reports average summaries of $S = 100$ repeated sampling under the maximum identification disclosure risks scenario.
 We exclude the column Min for brevity, and it has 0 for expected risk and true match rate for all cases, and NaN for false match rate for all cases (due to $s = 0$, i.e. no unique matches, in the denominator).

-A subtle point about the Max for the false match rate is that because of the definition of the false match rate (the percentage of false matches among unique matches; and higher false match rate means lower privacy protection), the computed identification risk measures in the Max column is actually the lower bound of the acceptable range of false match rate; however, the Max for the expected risk and the true match rate serve as upper bounds, as discussed before.
+A subtle point about the Max for the false match rate is that because of the definition of the false match rate (the percentage of false matches among unique matches; and higher false match rate means higher privacy protection), the computed identification risk measures in the Max column is actually the lower bound of the acceptable range of false match rate; however, the Max for the expected risk and the true match rate serve as upper bounds, as discussed before.

 As evident in Table \ref{tab:IdRisks_DPMPMandDPareal}, for every case of assumption of intruder's knowledge, summaries of identification disclosure risks indicate significantly lower expected risk in synthetic data generated by the DP-areal synthesizer.
 As the intruder's knowledge increases, the expected risk in the DPMPM synthetic data increases and approaches to the Max, while the expected risk in the DP-areal synthetic data slightly decreases.
 On average, expected risk in the DPMPM synthetic data and the DP-areal synthetic data is bounded below by Min and bounded above by Max.
 The results of the true match rate and the false match rate show much smaller difference between the two synthesizers and between each synthesizer with the Max.
 Overall the DPMPM synthesizer and the DP-areal synthesizer has 0 or close to 0 true match rate, and 1 or close to 1 false match rate, suggesting high level of privacy protection.